 Working with Vision-Impaired Patients

 According to the CDC's Vision Health Initiative, in 2015, a total of 1.02 million people were blind, and approximately 3.22 million people in the United States had vision impairment (VI), as defined by the best-corrected visual acuity in the better-seeing eye.
 In addition, 8.2 million people had VI due to uncorrected refractive error.
-By 2050, the numbers of these conditions are projected to double to approximately 2.01 million people who are blind or having VI of 20/200 or worse, 6.95 million people with VI, and 16.4 million with VI due to uncorrected refractive error.
-Vision loss or impairment is among the top 10 disabilities for adults age 18 and older.
+By 2050, these conditions are projected to double to approximately 2.01 million people who are blind or have VI of 20/200 or worse, 6.95 million people with VI, and 16.4 million with VI due to uncorrected refractive error.
+Vision loss or impairment is among the top 10 disabilities for adults aged 18 and older.

 - Discuss vision screening in the primary care setting.